CIMR-Algos/TerrestrialSnowArea_ATBD_v2/book/baseline_algorithm_definition.md

 #### Description

 The preceeding dry snow detection step is applied to resampled swath brightness temperatures of both scan directions.
-The forward and backward TSA maps in swath format are each individually reprojected to the EASE-Grid 2.0 NH, and subsequently combined into a single map.
+The forward and backward TSA maps in swath format are each individually reprojected to the {term}`EASE-Grid` 2.0 {term}`NH`, and subsequently combined into a single map.
 When combining the binary TSA maps, all snow pixels are retained in order to counteract the tendency of passive microwave approaches to underestimate TSA.
 In other words, snow is flagged when at least one scan direction detects snow.